AaltoSciComp/jupyter-aalto-singleuser/README.md

 environment.
 Note that some courses may possibly have different images.

-The built images are on DockerHub:  https://hub.docker.com/r/aaltoscienceit/notebook-server
+The built images are on Harbor:  <https://harbor.cs.aalto.fi/harbor/projects/4/repositories>

 # How it works